The Jewel Of The Crown India

 The Historical Context of "The Jewel in the Crown"

 The phrase "jewel in the crown" wasn't just a casual expression; it represented a meticulously crafted image of India as the British Empire's most prized possession.
-To fully appreciate its meaning, it's essential to delve into the historical backdrop against which this label was forged.
+To fully appreciate its meaning, it's essential to dig into the historical backdrop against which this label was forged.

 Comprehensive Overview: Defining the "Jewel"